 All products manufactured by Apogee Instruments are warranted to be free from defects in materials and craftsmanship for a period of four (4) years from the date of shipment from our factory.
-To be considered for warranty coverage an item must be evaluated either at our factory or by an authorized distributor.
+To be considered for warranty coverage an item must be evaluated by Apogee.

-Products not manufactured by Apogee (spectroradiometers, chlorophyll content meters) are covered for a period of one (1) year.
+Products not manufactured by Apogee (spectroradiometers, chlorophyll content meters, EE08-SS probes) are covered for a period of one (1) year.